Trent-Fellbootman/dev000/docs/outline.md

 ### Terminal & Shell Scripting

 - What is a terminal?
 What is a shell?
 What is a shell script?
-- Taxomony of shell scripting languages: text-based (bash) v.s. data-oriented (powershell & nushell)
+- Taxonomy of shell scripting languages: text-based (bash) v.s. data-oriented (powershell & nushell)
 - Key differences between scripting languages and programming languages
 - Shell scripting basics
   - Basic commands